gmcginnis/gmcginnis.github.io/cv.markdown

 ### Reed College
 June 2022 - Commendation for Excellence in the 2021–22 academic year  |  Office of the President
 July 2021 - Commendation for Excellence in the 2020–21 academic year  |  Office of the President
-April 2021 - [“April Fool’s” Data Visualization Contest Winner](https://gmcginnis.github.io/2021/04/01/ugly-viz-contest.html)  |  Dept. of Mathematics
+April 2021 - <a href="/2021/04/01/ugly-viz-contest.html">“April Fool’s” Data Visualization Contest Winner</a>  |  Dept. of Mathematics
-November 2021 - [Data Visualization Contest Category Winner: Most Visually Appealing](https://gmcginnis.github.io/2020/11/19/college-viz-contest.html)  |  Dept. of Mathematics
+November 2021 - <a href="/2020/11/19/college-viz-contest.html">Data Visualization Contest Category Winner: Most Visually Appealing</a>  |  Dept. of Mathematics

 ### Notre Dame High School
 May 2018 - Academic Achievement Award: Robotics